rohithreddykota/bidding-system/README.md

 # Project Group 6

-## Introduction of Bidding System on system like Facebook Marketplace
+## Introduction of Bidding System on Facebook Marketplace

 Introducing a bidding feature to the existing Facebook marketplace.